 While this test provides one of the best gauges of how a roof will hold up against a hail storm, even this extensive test does not guarantee a material or product will hold up against a severe hail storm.
 Hailstone can travel at incredibly high speed rates, creating unbelievable impacts.
 While a panel can resist two strikes in the same location, a hailstorm will likely result in many, many more strikes to the same location.
 This can eventually cause some serious damage to the roofing material (which is why there is no truly 100% hail-resistant roofing solution, just options that come pretty close).

 Fortunately, baseball-sized hailstorms don't typically occur all the time.
 For the majority of homes, this UL 2218 rating is considered by professionals and insurance companies to be the highest level of protection by a roof covering materials available.

 The last factor in determining a good choice for a hail resistant roof is choosing the right type of metal panel itself.

 In most cases, a Corrugated panel is the best option for pure protection.
 The corrugation and wavy pattern design helps deflect and hide any deformities that may occur from a hail storm.
 Bridger Steel's top-recommended Corrugated panel is our 7/8" Structural Corrugated panel.
 This is because this is our strongest panel, and alongside obtaining a UL 2218 impact rating, it's also our highest rated panel against wind uplifts (up to 260 mph).

-For those interested in a standing seam panel, we would recommend the 2" Structural Mechanical Lock with Striations, double-seamed for added protection.
-The double-seamed rib will provide the best possible protection from a seamed product.
-The Striations will help give the panel additional rigidity, and hides smaller imperfections better than a flat design.
+For those interested in a Standing Seam panel, we recommend the 2" Structural Mechanical Lock with Striations, and double-seamed for added protection.
+The double-seamed rib will provide the best possible protection for your roof from a seamed product.
+The Striations will help give the panel additional rigidity, and help to hide smaller imperfections better than a flat design.